Certifiably Pseudorandom Financial Derivatives: Two General Assets

 \section{Two General Assets}

-In this section we obtain bounds even if the probability distribution of lemons is not dominated by the probability distribution of good assets.
+In this section we obtain bounds even if the probability distribution of lemons is not stochastically dominated by the probability distribution of good assets.
 We only assume that $\mu \geq \lambda$, where $\mu$ and $\lambda$ are the expected values of each good asset and lemon, respectively.
 We don't need to think of the second asset as a lemon; instead consider two general assets with expected values $\mu \geq \lambda$.
+Of course, in this more general setting our results our weaker.
 Now, even the ``trivial" bounds change; such bounds can be deduced from our bounds below.
-We show that in the general case, the $\delta$ in Theorem~\ref{unique-cdo} must be replaced by $\mu$ for the $[a,b]$ tranche.
-Moreover,we no longer get better bounds for the entire CDO than can be deduced from the bounds in the tranches.
+We show that in the general case, the $\delta=\mu-\lambda$ in Theorem~\ref{unique-cdo} must be replaced by $\mu$ for the $[a,b]$ tranche.
+Moreover, we no longer get better bounds for the entire CDO than can be deduced from the bounds in the tranches.
+On the other hand, replacing $\delta$ by $\mu$ is not too bad if $\lambda$ is much smaller than $\mu$.

 \begin{theorem} A CDO built from a $(\leftdeg,\rightdeg)$-biregular $(\lemonsize,\leftdeg - \Delta)$-unique neighbor expander is pseudorandom for $\lemonsize$ lemons.
-For the tranche $[a,b]$, the error is at most $2\Delta \lemonsize \mu/(\derivsize(b-a))$. \end{theorem}
+For the tranche $[a,b]$, the error is at most $\Delta \lemonsize \mu/(\derivsize(b-a))$. \end{theorem}

-In this case, Lemma~\ref{nondecreasing} may no longer hold, and as a result, neither may Corollary~\ref{valuesumcor}.
-We instead obtain an analog of Corollary~\ref{valuesumcor} with $\delta$ replaced by $\mu$.
+The only place we used stochastic domination was to prove Lemma~\ref{nondecreasing}, and hence deduce Corollary~\ref{valuesumcor}.
+Corollary~\ref{valuesumcor} may no longer hold, but we prove an analog with $\delta$ replaced by $\mu$.